 While many scholars insist this is the correct date of the Exodus, they ironically claim that there is no evidence supporting the Biblical narrative!
 [11]

-Their conclusion: An Israelite presence or Exodus has not been found, and the events described in the Bible did not happen.
+Their conclusion: No evidence of an Israelite presence or Exodus has been found, and the events described in the Bible did not happen.
 Considering that the Torah reports that up to two million people left Egypt, it seems unreasonable that there would be no extant evidence of this dramatic event.

 However, beneath the layers of the city of Pi-Ramesses, a significant Canaanite presence has been found.
 In the city named Avaris, this was the seat of power for the kings of the Hyksos, whom Manetho identified as the Hebrews.
 Archaeologists have also identified within this city enormous storage facilities and silos [12], which sounds remarkably similar to the actions of Joseph during the seven years of plenty before the seven years of famine,